A new coastguard rescue vessel will be patrolling Northland's coast this summer looking for trouble.

 Support from the community has been crucial in getting the new 11.2m, custom-built rigid-hulled inflatable rescue vessel across the line.

-It has been five years of planning and fundraising to get the boat on the water, with more than $125,000 of the vessel's funding coming from community donations, donors and unit reserves.
+It has been five years of planning and fundraising to get $125,000 of the vessel's funding coming from community donations, donors and unit reserves.

 Funding for the vessel, which costs more than $750,000, was also made possible by grants from Foundation North, the Lottery Grants Board, Pub Charity, Trillian Trust and the Oxford Sports Trust.